Blue betta fish swimming in a small desktop aquarium

 That’s not an arbitrary number.
 A 2024 study on betta behavior found that males need at least 10 liters (about 2.6 gallons) of enriched space just to express their natural swimming behaviors.1 Below that threshold, their movement is physically suppressed by the space itself.

 Five gallons gives your betta comfortable room above that research minimum.
-It also gives you a tank that’s manageable to heat, filter, and maintain without constant upkeep.
+But swimming space alone isn’t everything.
+Five gallons also gives you a tank that’s manageable to heat, filter, and maintain without constant upkeep.

 Why Size Matters When It Comes to Fish Tanks